U.S. and Brazil must reduce dependence on China imports: Pompeo

 “Each of our two peoples will be more secure, and each of our two nations will be far more prosperous, whether that’s two or five or 10 years from now,” he added.

-Brazilian far-right President Jair Bolsonaro is keen to follow suit but is hamstrung by China being Brazil’s largest trade partner, which buys much of its soy and iron ore.
+Brazilian far-right President Jair Bolsonaro wants to follow suit but is hamstrung by China being Brazil’s largest trade partner, which buys much of its soy and iron ore.

+Some U.S. politicians are trying to “sow discord,” said Chinese foreign ministry spokesman Zhao Lijian, when asked about Pompeo’s comments.

+Cooperation between China and Brazil is durable and has broad support in both countries, he said, speaking at a news conference in Beijing on Tuesday.

-Bolsonaro has yet to decide whether to ban Brazilian telecom companies from buying 5G equipment from China’s Huawei Technologies Co Ltd as wished by the U.S government.
+Bolsonaro has yet to decide whether to ban Brazilian telecom companies from buying 5G equipment from China’s Huawei Technologies Co Ltd [HWT.UL] as the U.S government has sought.

 At the summit organized by the U.S. Chamber of Commerce, Bolsonaro announced three agreements with the United States to ensure good business practices and stop corruption.
 He said the package will slash red tape and increase trade and investment.